General-code/TIL/README.md

   - each pieces of codes are saved into the tree in a structured way.
   - This step also **cehcks if there are any syntax error**s and the **resulting tree will later be used to generate the machine code**

+ - The AST is just representation of entire code into the engine.
+  - the next step is compilation.
+This process takes the generated AST and compiles it into machine code.
+  - This machine code just excuted right away because javascript engine uses JIT(Just in time) compilation.
+  - Remeber **Execution happens in the javascript engines call stack**.
+  - for more deep informaation visit this site(https://medium.com/@zoebai_70369/javascript-engine-368037453a1c)

 ### Animation